microsoft/Trieste/samples/infix/beyond-infix.md

 While in general it would be possible to directly emit a `Tuple` token here, it would make the well-formedness definitions less clear for our multi-version Infix implementation.
 So, we keep everything under `ParserTuple` until the other rules-based implementations are adding `Tuple` tokens of their own.
-This helps our well-formedness definitions catch more errors, rather than being overly permissing and allowing `Tuple` tokens in many places.
+This helps our well-formedness definitions catch more errors, rather than being overly permissive and allowing `Tuple` tokens in many places.
-In a language implementation that does not deliberately re-implement the same feature multiple times however, this extra step would not be necessary.
+In a language implementation that does not deliberately re-implement the same feature multiple times, this extra step would not be necessary.

 Our one additional rule to extract the tuple structure looks like this:
 ```cpp